GradleGrads/Gradlegrads/Readme.md

 <hr>

-<h1> About Us : </h1>
+<h1> About Us : Culture.Support </h1>

 - We Love 💕 Fans

-- We Build Here Backend
+- We Build Here Backend & Frontend
-- We Build Tools : Small Code Features : Functionalities : Editing Systems
+- We Build Tools : Small Code Features : Functional Programming : Editing Systems : Short Codes
 - We Deploy Code Suits And Enables Small Shorts Designs We Later Needs into Our Service
 - We Storage Keeps All Our Build Data To Repush Advanced Internal Management into Api Features
 - We Build Games
 - We Build Applications
-- We Build Cloud Instances
+- We Build Cloud Software
-- We Flew into Apache
+- We Are Built on Apache
+- Apache And Open Source is Our Core Agenda
+- Enabling Blog and Social Media And Other Advance Clusterings

 <hr>